 This section identifies details about the creation and maintenance of the policy.

-Such details might include the date the document was approved or changed (if not recorded elsewhere in the policy such as in header information), who approved it, and the date it was made effective.
-Additional details should identify how frequently the policy will be reviewed and updated, and who at the organization is responsible for initiating this review, which might be a specific role or a committee or working group.The framework was approved and made effective on March 1, 2021, by the Director of Operations.
+Information might include details such as the date the document was approved or changed (if not recorded elsewhere in the policy such as in header information), who approved it, and the date it was made effective.
+Additional details should identify how frequently the policy will be reviewed and updated, and who at the organization is responsible for initiating this review, such as a specific role, committee, or working group.The framework was approved and made effective on March 1, 2021,by [name of role].

 This document will be reviewed and updated as needed with a full review every [x number of years] to align with changes in technology, preservation strategies, and/or expertise.
-The review process will be initiated by the Digital Preservation Working Group.
+The review process will be initiated by [name of the role/s, committee, or working group].

 Examples might include such documentation as